 The Dingle Peninsula

 It would be easy to arrive on the Dingle Peninsula and not leave the town of Dingle itself.
-Bohemian, artistic, and genuinely friendly, Dingle is famed for its hardware pubs (where you can buy a pint and some wellies) and its local dolphin Funghi, who’s been resident in the waters here for decades.
+Bohemian, artistic, and genuinely friendly, Dingle is famed for its hardware pubs (where you can buy a pint and some wellies).
 But push out beyond the town and you’re faced with an incredible 6,000 years of history and the Kerry coastline with its pounding waves, salty winds, dramatic cliffs and wide racing skies.
 There’s Gallarus Oratory, an Early Christian church overlooking the rippling blue waters of Smerwick Harbour; there’s Coumeenoole Beach, with its haunting views of the Blasket Islands; and there’s the Conor Pass, the highest mountain road in Ireland.
 Exceptional is everyday here.

 Skirting Slea Head